Thomas Henry Ismay: Shipping career

-At the age of 16, Ismay left school and started an apprentice with shipbrokers Imrie and Tomlinson of Liverpool.
-Upon completion of the apprenticeship, he wanted to gain some experience on the high seas.
-Once he got back to England he started a business.
-He partnered with Philip Nelson who was also a man from Maryport and a friend of his father.
-However, the partnership did not last long; Nelson was a retired sea captain and believed in old, trustworthy wooden ships while Ismay believed the future was in iron ships.
-In 1867 Ismay acquired the flag of the White Star Line.
+At the age of 16 Ismay left school and started as an apprentice with shipbrokers Imrie and Tomlinson of Liverpool.
+Upon completion of the apprenticeship, he set out to gain experience on the high seas.
+On return to England he started a business in partnership with Philip Nelson, also from Maryport and a friend of his father.
+The partnership did not last long; Nelson was a retired sea captain and believed in old, trustworthy wooden ships while Ismay believed the future was in iron ships.
+In 1868 Ismay acquired the flag of the White Star Line.

-Ismay had always held an interest in the Asiatic Steam Navigation Company and wanted to see how it was run, so he and Gustav Wolff, founder of Harland & Wolff, decided to take a trip to India on board an ASNC steamer.
+Ismay had long held an interest in the Asiatic Steam Navigation Company and wished to see how it was run, so he and Gustav Wolff, founder of Harland & Wolff, decided to take a trip to India on board an ASNC steamer.
 This was partly to see how their rival was managed and partly a family holiday.
-On 26 October 1887, they left Dawpool and travelled by train across Europe, seeing the sights of France, Switzerland and Italy along the way.
-Once they got to Italy they joined the SS Nizam, bound for Alexandria.
+On 26 October 1887, they left Dawpool and travelled by train across Europe, sight-seeing in France, Switzerland and Italy along the way.
+Onc reaching Italy they joined the SS Nizam, bound for Alexandria.
 In Egypt the pair visited the Pyramids and cruised on the Nile.

 Around 1870, Ismay drafted a new set of rules and regulations for his brand new trend-setting steamers, RMS Oceanic (1870), RMS Atlantic and the RMS Baltic (1871).
-In 1873, SS Atlantic struck rocks and sank off the coast of Nova Scotia, Canada, killing at least 535 people.
+In 1873, the Atlantic struck rocks and sank off the coast of Nova Scotia, Canada, killing at least 535 people.
 It was the greatest disaster for the White Star Line before the loss of the Titanic in 1912.

-From 1863 till 1899, Ismay was president of White Star Line and had several ships under his authority.
+From 1863 until 1899, Ismay was president of White Star Line and had several ships under his authority.
 Most of these ships, until 1870, were chartered; even after 1870 most of White Star Line's vessels were chartered from more notable/wealthy shipping lines, so that the company could not be held completely responsible if someone died on board.